buttonsrtoys/mvvm_plus/README.md

 # Example

-(The source code for the repo example is under the Pub.dev "Example" tab and in the GitHub `example/lib/main.dart` file.)
+The source code for the repo example is under the Pub.dev "Example" tab and in the GitHub `example/lib/main.dart` file.

-The example has several counter which demonstrate the the typical uses of MVVM+.
+The example is a great way to familiarize yourself with MVVM+.
+It has several counters which demonstrate most of the classes in MVVM+.

 ![example](https://github.com/buttonsrtoys/mvvm_plus/blob/main/assets/example.png)